 Homes not hospitals

-Transforming care is all about improving health and care services so that more people with learning disabilities and/or autism can live in the community, with the right support, and close to home.
+The Learning Disability and Autism team focus on improving health and care services so that more people with learning disabilities and autistic people can live in the community, with the right support, and close to home.

 Transforming Care for people with learning disabilities in the South East